Ameba-AIoT/ameba-iot-docs/ameba/src/0_gcc_build_environment/1_gcc_build_environment_toprst.rst

 ----------------------------------------------------
 There are two ways to download image to Flash:

-1. Image Tool, a software provided by Realtek (recommended).
+- Image Tool, a software provided by Realtek (recommended).
 For more information, refer to :ref:`Image Tool <image_tool>` for more information.

-2. GDB Server, mainly used for GDB debug user case.
+- GDB Server, mainly used for GDB debug user case.

 This section illustrates the second method to download images to Flash.

 To download software into Device Board, make sure the steps mentioned in Section :ref:`building_code` are done, and then type ``$make flash`` command on MSYS2 (Windows) or terminal (Linux).

-Images are downloaded only under KM4 by this command.
 This command downloads the software into Flash and it will take several seconds to finish, as shown below.

 .. figure:: figures/downloading_image_to_flash.png
    :scale: 90%